zells/core/stdlib.md

 **[work in progress]**

-This document describes the *zells* standard library which is implemented natively.
+This document describes the *zells* standard library which is partly implemented natively.

 ## Reflection